shaad82663/Development/db/arch.md

   - A **block map** tracks used and free disk blocks.

 - **How MongoDB Works:**
-  - Uses a **memory-mapped file system** to store data on disk and map it to memory for faster access.
+  - Uses a **memory-mapped file system** (with MMAPv1) or a cache (with WiredTiger) to store data on disk and map it to memory for faster access.
+  - Only a portion of data is kept in memory based on demand; the rest stays on disk until needed.
-  - Avoids slow disk reads by keeping data in memory when possible.
+  - Avoids slow disk reads by prioritizing frequently accessed data in memory or cache.

 - **Document Lifecycle:**
   1. **Document Validation**: Checks document structure (e.g., required fields like title, author, body) using JSON schema.
      - Example: Rejects documents missing required fields.
   2. **Document Storage**: Stores validated data as binary on disk using `insertOne`.
   3. **Index Creation**: Builds indexes (e.g., on `title`) using B-trees for fast queries.
-  4. **Memory Allocation**: Allocates memory for quick access without disk reads.
+  4. **Memory Allocation**: Allocates memory or cache space for quick access without disk reads.
-  5. **Document Retrieval**: Checks memory first; reads from disk if not found.
+  5. **Document Retrieval**: Checks memory or cache first; reads from disk if not found.

 - **Storage Engine:**
-  - Default is **WiredTiger**, offering better performance than MMAPv1.
+  - Default is **WiredTiger**, offering better performance than the older MMAPv1.
   - Features:
     - Document-level concurrency control.
-    - Transactions for multiple updates.
+    - Multi-document transactions for complex updates.
-    - Data compression and caching.
+    - Data compression and caching to save space and speed up access.
-    - B-tree indexing for efficiency.
+    - B-tree indexing for efficient searches.
     - Point-in-time recovery and hot backups.
+    - Supports encryption at rest for security.

 - **Benefits Over SQL:**
   - **Flexible Schema**: Adapts to changing data structures.
-  - **Scalability**: Scales horizontally with more nodes.
+  - **Scalability**: Scales horizontally with sharding across multiple nodes.
-  - **High Performance**: Uses in-memory data for fast reads/writes.
+  - **High Performance**: Uses in-memory caching or memory mapping for fast reads/writes.
-  - **Strong Consistency**: Ensures data consistency across nodes.
+  - **Strong Consistency**: Ensures data consistency with multi-document transactions.
-  - **Rich Querying**: Supports indexing and flexible queries.
+  - **Rich Querying**: Supports advanced queries, aggregations, and geospatial indexing.
-  - **Efficient Resources**: Uses BSON for smaller data sizes.
+  - **Efficient Resources**: Uses BSON for smaller data sizes and supports column-store indexes for analytics.
+  - **Change Streams**: Allows real-time data updates for applications.

-- **Interview Tip**: Highlight MongoDB’s flexibility and scalability for dynamic apps, and mention WiredTiger’s role in performance.
+- **Interview Tip**: Highlight MongoDB’s flexibility, scalability with sharding, and modern features like change streams and encryption, while noting WiredTiger’s efficiency.

 ---